raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 ### 1. Launch [[Empire C2#Create an Empire listener|Empire C2 & Setup Communication]]

+1. Launch Empire by starting the server
+	1. `sudo ./ps-empire server`
+2. Start the StarKiller from the terminal.
+	1. `./starkiller-1.9.0.AppImage --no-sandbox`
+3. Log into Starkiller UI

 #### Redirector Communication Pattern
 1. C2 Listener will use Redirector IP Address
 2. The VPS running Redirector will leverage socat to redirect traffic from Stager (incoming) to Listener (outgoing)